SeekStorm/search-benchmark-game/README.md

 - **for users** to make it easy for users to compare different libraries
 - **for library** developers to identify optimization opportunities by comparing their implementation to other implementations.

-Currently, the benchmark only includes Lucene and tantivy.
-It is reasonably simple to add another engine.

-You are free to communicate about the results of this benchmark **in a reasonable manner**.
-For instance, twisting this benchmark in marketing material to claim that your search engine is 31x faster than Lucene, because your product was 31x on one of the test is not tolerated.
-If this happens, the benchmark will publicly host a wall of shame.
-Bullshit claims about performance are a plague in the database world.

 ## The benchmark